Home

 Reassuring points for nervous stock investors

-With how crazy and volatile the world looks sometimes, it’s important to note that prudent investing isn’t just about what you invest in but also how you invest.
-If you want to build long-term wealth through stock investing and still be able to sleep at night, consider these points:
+With how crazy and volatile the world looks sometimes, it’s important to note that prudent investing isn’t just about what you invest in, but also how you invest.
+If you want to build long-term wealth through stock investing and still be able to sleep at night, then consider these points:

 • Invest in stocks of profitable companies that sell goods and services that a growing number of people want.
 Your stocks will zigzag upward.

-• As long as you invest in stocks and exchange-traded funds (ETFs) with human “needs” (rather than “wants”) in mind, your long-term investing success will be more assured.
+• As long as you invest in stocks and exchange-traded funds (ETFs) that provide for human needs (rather than wants), your long-term investing success is more assured.

-• If you keep your money diversified broadly across stocks, ETFs, mutual funds, and hard assets (such as real estate and precious metals) and keep adequate cash in the bank, you’ll be much safer in the long run.
+• If you keep your money diversified broadly across stocks, ETFs, mutual funds, and hard assets (such as real estate and precious metals) and keep adequate cash in the bank, you’ll be much safer in the long run because these diversified assets perform well in different economic conditions.

-• Keeping informed every day about your portfolio, the financial markets, and the general economy will keep you from the fear and anxiety that come from the unknown and the surprises that are inevitable.
+• Keep informed every day about your portfolio, the financial markets, and the general economy to help calm the fear and anxiety that come from the unknown and the surprises that are inevitable.

-• Being aware of investing tools and using them regularly (such as stop-loss orders and put options) gives you more control against the downside and more peace of mind.
+• Use investing tools regularly (such as stop-loss orders and put options) so that you have more control against the downside and more peace of mind.

 • Keep a tight control on your debt and finances.
-In turn, this practice will ease the pressure to invest aggressively with a short-term focus and help you focus more on the longer term instead.
+Maximize the money flowing in, and minimize the money flowing out.
+In turn, this practice can ease the pressure to invest aggressively with a short-term focus and help you focus more on the longer term instead.

 About This Article